NPO ESCOT:value-creating non-profit organization

 Table 1-1: Water thickness and light transmittance by wavelength = Source: Solar System Promotion Association

-2) Water temperature and air temperature collection site at Iwawada Fishing Port, Onjuku,
+1) Water temperature and air temperature data at Iwawada Fishing Port, Onjuku, Chiba Prefecture

-Chiba Prefecture.
-We collected seawater temperature data and developed a small artificial upwelling device in a section of Iwawada Fishing Port
+We collected seawater temperature data and developed a small artificial upwelling device in an ultra-shallow sea area with a depth of 0.1m to 3m in a section of Iwawada Fishing Port in Onjuku Town, Chiba Prefecture.
+Onjuku

-, Onjuku, Chiba Prefecture, in an ultra-shallow area with a depth of 0.1m to 3m.
-Onjuku faces the open ocean and is known for its spiny lobster and alfonsino in the fisheries industry, and for tourism as a mecca for summer swimming and surfing.
+Town faces the open ocean and is known as a mecca for spiny lobster and alfonsino in the fisheries industry, and for tourism, as a place for swimming in the sea in summer and surfing.

-Figure 1-1: From the left, Iwawada Fishing Port in Onjuku Town, test waters and air temperature measurement locations within the port, measurement buoys, etc.
+Figure 1-1-2: Iwawada Fishing Port.
+From the left, Iwawada Fishing Port in Onjuku Town, the test waters and the air temperature measurement location within the port, and the measurement buoy

-3) Changes in water temperature at a depth of 0.1 m
+• Water temperature change at a depth of 0.1m

-The atmospheric temperature and water temperature at a depth of 0.1 m in July 2024 were roughly linked to solar radiation.
+The air temperature and water temperature at a depth of 0.1 m in July 2024 were roughly linked to solar radiation.

 Table 1-1: Atmospheric temperature and temperature at a depth of 0.1 m = 2024.7.1 – 2024.7.31